-People are often surprised to find out they have either unhealthy levels of cholesterol or triglycerides in their blood, or both and our Cholesterol Helpline is often asked this question.
+People are often surprised to find out they have high cholesterol or triglycerides in their blood, but there are many possible explanations.

-The amount of cholesterol and triglycerides in your blood can also be affected by some medicines.
-To check this out, have a look at the product Information leaflet which comes with your tablets.
-Some medicines raise blood fats only a little and others significantly.
-If you are taking one of these medicine it is important not to worry or stop your medication.
-Your doctor will be aware of the effect your medicine has and will have taken this into account when they prescribed it for you.
-If you are worried talk to your GP or speak to our Cholesterol Helpline.
+Some medicines raise blood fats only a little, while others raise them significantly.
+Don't worry or stop your medication – your doctor will be aware of the effect your medicine has and will have taken this into account when they prescribed it for you.

-Here are some medicines that are commonly in use and which are known to raise cholesterol and triglyceride levels:
+These common medicines are known to raise cholesterol and triglyceride levels:

 - anti-retroviral drugs